 Banded Piglet Squid Facts

-- Third on our list of 7 Bizarre Ocean Invertebrates is the incredibly unusual species known as the Banded Piglet Squid.
+- Placing in the third position on our list of 7 Bizarre Ocean Invertebrates is the incredibly unusual species known as the Sunflower Sea Star.

 - Kingdom: Animalia